jethro-djan/iced-editor-tutorial/README.md

-This is a tutorial explaining the YouTube video [[Building a simple editor with iced](https://www.youtube.com/watch?v=gcBJ7cPSALo)] by @hecrj on how to create minimal editor using [iced.rs](https://www.iced.rs).
+This is a tutorial explaining the YouTube video [[Building a simple editor with iced](https://www.youtube.com/watch?v=gcBJ7cPSALo)] by @hecrj on how to create minimal text editor using [iced.rs](https://www.iced.rs).

-[iced.rs](https://iced.rs/) is a GUI library that enables you to utilise [MVU or Elm Architecture](https://guide.elm-lang.org/architecture/) to make GUI apps in the Rust language.
+There are many ways to architect a GUI.
+By and large, most of the different ways make use of object-orientation.
+The UI widgets will most likely be classes which will have some properties and behaviours.
+It is said that GUI programming is one of the natural settings where object-oriented programming shines. [iced.rs](https://iced.rs/) is a GUI library that enables you to utilise [MVU or Elm Architecture](https://guide.elm-lang.org/architecture/) to make GUI apps in the Rust language.
 You would normally find this way of architecting GUIs common with functional languages like Elm and F#.
 But the same architecture can be leveraged to make GUIs in Rust because the language provides the same guarantees the architecture relies on in functional languages (immutability and referencial transparency).
+Further, Rust has first-class support for basic functional programming constructs.
 For more information on getting started with this library, head over to [Getting started - iced.rs](https://book.iced.rs/).

 Let us get into it.
 Every `iced.rs` app has three main parts:
-* State
+* State (or Model)
-* Messages
+* Message
 * `iced.rs` glue

 For example, the `State` of this app is held in the struct `Editor`: